QResearch health record database

 Currently, there are three major clinical pathways that facilitate detection of cancer: population-based screening, surveillance of high-risk patients with diagnosed pre-malignant conditions, and GP-directed hospital referrals.
 However, these approaches miss many patients who present with late-stage disease and screening selection is based on a very limited number of input data points, such as those in a particular age range.
 Further, 95-99% patients being screened and monitored will never develop lethal disease.
 This “unnecessary” screening is hugely costly for the NHS and creates anxiety in the patient population.
 Better risk stratification to identify both those at very low cancer risk that could be moved onto reduced screening/surveillance and those at higher risk who would need more intense surveillance would enable resources to be deployed more effectively.

 The QResearch database is one of the largest clinical research databases in Europe, covering 45 million patients from 1,800 GP practices throughout the UK.
-It includes longitudinal data collected over 25 years that is linked at an individual patient level to Hospital Episode Statistics (HES), mortality data and cancer registration (more details here), making it an extremely rich resource for cancer research.
+It includes longitudinal data collected over 25 years that is linked at an individual patient level to Hospital Episode Statistics (HES), mortality data and cancer registration (more details about QResearch data here), making it an extremely rich resource for cancer research.
 QCancer®, an evolving set of risk prediction models that uses QResearch data, has been implemented into over 4,300 GP computer systems across the UK.
 Broadly, the QCancer prediction models are designed to:

 - Quantify the absolute risk that a patient has an existing cancer based on combinations of readily available risk factors and symptoms2,3.

 - Estimate the future risk of major cancers over the next 10 years to improve the evidence base for screening and targeting interventions to those at highest risk4.